frankmaayn/flutter_projects/README.md

 8. Destini - this project goes through a storyline.
 Each choice will lead to a different path.
 9. Clima - this project shows the weather of your current location.
 10. BMI Calculator - this project calcualtes your BMI.
-11. Bitcoin Tracker - in progress
+11. Bitcoin Tracker - this project shows the rate of 1 bitcoin to a variety of currencies.
+12. Flash Chat - in progress
 ```